-Seasonal Restrictions and Permits
+3.3.1 Seasonal Restrictions and Permits

-During the spring, warmer temperatures cause frost in the ground to melt thus reducing the maximum allowable weight which can be carried over the roadway.
+During the spring, warmer temperatures cause frost in the ground to melt, thus reducing the maximum allowable weight that can be carried over the roadway.
 Signs are posted on highways most vulnerable, indicating a lower weight road.
-The North Dakota Department of Transportation also posts detailed information on a website8 showing a map of where and when spring restrictions are in effect.
-The following table shows spring load restriction maximum weights by type of restriction: Class A, No. 1, No. 2, and by Legal Weight.
+The North Dakota Department of Transportation also posts detailed information on a website showing a map of where and when spring restrictions are in effect.
+The following table shows spring load restriction maximum weights by type of restriction: Class A, No. 1, No. 2, and by legal weight.